Wai-Yan/DawMyu/README.md

 ---------------
 When executing this script, users must provide three arguments in this order

-1| The path to the directory that holds the relevant images 2| The name of the resultant text file
+1| The path to the directory that holds the relevant images <br />
+2| The name of the resultant text file <br />
 3| The Google API key (Google account required, sign up here -- https://cloud.google.com/vision/docs/ocr)